active-place

 Fort San Pedro

-Visit Fort San Pedro or Fuerza de San Pedro to have a glimpse of Cebu’s rich history.
-The work on the fort was first started on May 8, 1565 by Spanish and indigenous Cebuanos under the command of Miguel López de Legazpi. http://faq.ph/12-places-to-visit-in-cebu-city/
+Visit Fort San Pedro, also known as Fuerza de San Pedro, to catch a glimpse of Cebu’s fascinating history.
+Construction on this historic fort began on May 8, 1565, led by Spanish forces and indigenous Cebuanos under the command of Miguel López de Leg

 unLiked